About Shrink Packaging

 - This process uses single film roll, where a pre-cut sheet of film is wrapped around the product, with the loose ends overlapping beneath the pack.
-The overlapped region is partially fused in the shrink tunnel at the same time as rest of the sleeve is being shrunk.
+The overlapped region is partially fused in the shrink tunnel at the same time as rest of the sleeve is shrunk to enclose the contents.

 The main advantage of Weld Bar type machines is lower cost and smaller footprint.

 Pads and trays

 For additional pack strength or ease of handling, a cardboard pad or tray can be introduce under the product before being shrink wrapped.